-CMSMs and DSSABs report actual financial and service activity data to the ministry through EFIS as part of their Interim Report and Financial Statements.
+CMSMs and DSSABs report actual financial and service activity data to the ministry.

 CMSMs and DSSABs are required to report on total gross expenditures and other offsetting revenues by age groups, as well as the data elements outlined in Appendix A of this guideline.
 Data elements include: